SMerrony/DasherG/README.md

 * 2000-line terminal history
 * May specify ```-host=host:port``` on command line
 * Support for mini-Expect scripts to automate some tasks [see Wiki](https://github.com/SMerrony/DasherG/wiki/DasherG-Mini-Expect-Scripts)
-* Copy and Paste - may select region with mouse (it is automatically copied to clipboard) and paste at cursor via Edit menu
+* Copy and Paste - select region with mouse (it is automatically copied to clipboard) and paste at cursor via Edit menu
+* XMODEM-CRC file receive with short (128) or long (1024) packets

 ## Download
 DasherG is [hosted on GitHub](https://github.com/SMerrony/DasherG).